Thailand Travel Guide

 Nightlife in Thailand is like nowhere!
 The country can offer any nightlife that visitors can imagine.
 Wherever and whenever in Thailand, bars and night clubs are waiting for tourists.
 Also, you might have heard about red-light districts in Thailand.
 You can find these districts around the country, especially Bangkok, Pattaya, and Phuket.
 Also, the nightlife in Thailand is LGBTQ friendly.

 Culture and Hospitality

 Locals in eastern countries are known for their hospitality and kindness; however, you will find something amazing in Thai culture.
-The Wai, special Thai greeting, has become popular worldwide recently.
+The Wai, a special Thai greeting, has become popular worldwide recently.
 You might be invited to have a great meal with a local family.
-If so, you can consider yourself a very lucky visitor.
-One of Thailand’s national mottos is Mai pen rai, translated as don’t worry can be a sign that you will encounter with very kind people.
-Also, Thailand is known as the Land of Smile, so be prepared to see people who are hospitable and kind with beautiful smiles.
+If so, you can consider yourself a fortunate visitor.
+One of Thailand’s national mottos is Mai pen rai, translated as don’t worry can be a sign that you will encounter very kind people.
+Also, Thailand is known as the Land of Smile, so be prepared to see hospitable and kind people with beautiful smiles.

 Thailand is the home of fantastic festivals, which are usually held in temples.
 These festivals are based on the lunar calendar, so their time can be different each year.
 Songkran and The Light Festival are among the best examples of Thai festivals.

 Markets in Thailand are unique with special character depending on the districts they are located in.
-Some of the markets are dedicated to the food and you can try the famous street food of Thailand here while in others, antiques secondhand items are in the sale.
+Some of the markets are dedicated to the food, and you can try the famous street food of Thailand here, while in others, antiques and secondhand items are in the sale.

-There are over 40,000 Buddhist temples around Thailand and each of them is representing the religious and culture of a specific dynasty with beautiful structures and architecture.
+There are over 40,000 Buddhist temples around Thailand, and each of them represents the religion and culture of a specific dynasty with beautiful structures and architecture.
 You find at least one of these temples in any city in Thailand.

 Thailand Top Destinations